 Decennial census data are a critically important part of the data stream that goes far beyond its legal authorization and role -- as with the previous decennial censuses.
 Broader importance of these data include ...

-In March 2021, just a little over 3 years from now, the first data from Census 2020 will become available.
+In March 2021, just 3 years from now, the first data from Census 2020 will become available.
 See about related first Census 2010 block level data.

 1. In the News [goto top]

 01.31.19.
 Census 2020 Providence, RI P.L.
 94-171 Prototype